kenminsoo/sRNAfrag/scripts/H.sapiens/h.sapiens_annotations.md

 Filtered for transcripts and snRNAs.

 RNAcentral Consortium, Sweeney BA, Petrov AI, Ribas CE, Finn RD, Bateman A, et al. RNAcentral 2021: secondary structure integration, improved sequence search and new member databases.
 Nucleic Acids Research.
 2021 Jan 8;49(D1):D212–20.

+## To Annotate all small RNAs
+Please download any small RNA annotation file.

+ITAS compiles many biotypes, so I found that to be helpful.
+RNA central is also helpful but the IDs can be a bit of a hassle to work with.
+However, RNAcentral + annotating for biotype might prove to be helpful to show where fragments are originating from if you are not interested in the exact source transcript.